 This minor develops in students the critical tools for viewing and analyzing the moving image in all its forms, from various historical periods and locations around the globe.
-Its faculty come from Art History, Visual & Dramatic Arts,

-& Latin American Studies.
+Its faculty come from Art History, Visual & Dramatic Arts, Classical & European Studies, English, Religion, and from Spanish, Portuguese & Latin American Studies.
 In addition to the history and theory of cinema, courses pertaining to the minor also handle more recent forms of media such as television, advertising, the internet, video art, medical imaging, and expanded cinema.
-Students gain fresh insights and greater understanding of our mediasaturated world.
+Students gain fresh insights and greater understanding of our media-saturated world.

 How many courses?
 6 How many courses at the upper (300+) level?
-2 What's the intro course?
-CMST 203 What should I look out for?
+2 What are the intro courses?
+CMST 201, CMST 202, CMST 203 What should I look out for?
 Stay in touch with faculty to be guided to key film events in Houston, Austin, and beyond.